Travel Basics – 2025 Austrian Grand Prix

 Austrian Grand Prix Weather

 The Red Bull Ring is located in the beautiful area of Styria, close to several areas popular for skiing in winter.
 It’s a very green area, which means that is rains a lot.
 Shielded by the Alps from the colder weather fronts that hit northern Europe, Styrian weather is more Mediterranean in nature.
 There is a good chance of some warm weather in the middle of summer when the race is held; temperatures around 25-30ºC (77- 86ºF) or even higher are not uncommon.
+Summer storms are not uncommon on race weekend, however, so it pays to be prepared for all kind of weather.

 15 thoughts on “Travel Basics – 2025 Austrian Grand Prix”